wagenaartje/neataptic/README.md

 npm install neataptic
 ```

+## Further notices
+Parts of [Synaptic](https://github.com/cazala/synaptic) where used to develop
+Neataptic.

 <hr>

 You made it all the way down!
 If you appreciate this repo and want to support the development of it, please consider donating :thumbsup: